Ellzord/JALSE/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.github.ellzord/JALSE/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.github.ellzord/JALSE/)
 [![License](http://img.shields.io/:license-apache-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0.html)

-JALSE is a lightweight framework for simple simulation written in Java 8.
-The framework provides dynamic yet typed entities that can be processed concurrently.
-The underlying implementation is up to you - by default it's there but it can be replaced.
+JALSE is a lightweight entity framework for simulation written in Java 8.
+The framework is used to create a dynamic living data-model for your entity based simulation or game.
+By default all JALSE enitites can have their attributes and child entities concurrently processed and mutated (no need for additional synchronisation).

+JALSE takes entities one step further by allowing the user to create Entity types.
+Unlike classic Java objects JALSE entities can have multiple types and 'casting' to another type causes no issues (just null fields).
+As well as making use of type erasure (```assert cowEntity.isMooing();```) entities can be grouped and processed by entity type.
+Inheritence still is at play here so I can be sure to move all ```Animal```s but only ```moo()`` the cows!

+Use JALSE for when you need to start processing entities in the thousands or if you want a structured way to increase the level of detail kept about an entity (cant just add fields forever).

 Founded by [Elliot Ford](https://twitter.com/ellzord)